xodio/xod/docs/tutorial/data-types-and-conversions/README.md

 ![Pot and LED circuit](./pot-led.fz.png)

 We would like to control LED brightness, so be sure to connect the LED to a port that supports PWM.
-They are marked with a tilda (~).
-Because the potentiometer provides analog values, its port must be capable of reading analog signals.
+They are marked with a tilda (~) on Arduino boards.
+Because the potentiometer provides analog values, the port it is connected to must be capable of reading analog signals.
 Ports marked A0 through A5 are a good choice for that.

 Then create a new project from the main menu: File → New Project.
 Name it `pot-led-dimmer` or something like that.
 Add nodes and links to create a